-Mac Miller’s Death Has Been A ‘Nightmare’ For His Ex Ariana Grande, per ‘People’
+Mac Miller’s Death Has Been A ‘Nightmare’ For His Ex Ariana Grande, Per ‘People’

 Ariana Grande and Mac Miller may not have been close following their breakup in May, but that doesn’t mean she isn’t reeling in the aftermath of his untimely death on Friday, Sept.
-7. In fact, Miller’s death, due to an apparent drug overdose, has been nothing short of a “nightmare” for the popstar, per People.
+7. In fact, Miller’s death, due to an apparent drug overdose, has been nothing short of a “nightmare” for the pop star, per People.

-Family, friends and fans continue to grieve the loss of Mac Miller who was found dead in his California home just shortly before noon last Friday.
+Family, friends, and fans continue to grieve the loss of Mac Miller who was found dead in his California home just shortly before noon last Friday.
 While an official cause of death is still pending, it is believed the young artist went into sudden cardiac arrest following a drug overdose.
-He was only 26-years-old when he died.
+He was only 26 years old when he died.

 Since Miller’s death, Grande, 25, whom he dated for two years, has not been seen in public and has not spoken out about the tragedy.
 And while the former couple may not have been on the best of terms in the rapper’s final months, she is said to be “distraught” and “very, very sad” at this current time.